 According to a January 1984 Chicago Tribune article, Carpentersville teens reported attempted recruitment and gang activity to their parents, police and school staff in 1983 and the teenage gang members were counseled that the behavior would not be tolerated and the issue went away according to the article (Chicago Tribune page 6 January 10, 1984).
 I am not sure if this worked in reality and I am not sure if there was any gang activity in the village in the 1980s but I do know it was well established by the early 1990s.

 By the early 1990s, the Fox View apartment complex (pictured) began to face serious problems with crime and some deterioration.
 Many low income families were flocking to this complex that often had teenage children associated with street gangs and heavy gang recruitment was occurring in the complex as the complex was facing several issues with drug trafficking, robberies and thefts.
 The Fox View apartment complex is within an area bounded by Bolz Road on the north, Kings Road on the south, Amarillo Drive to Ensenada Drive on the east and Williams Road on the west.
-The other troubled area in the village was occurring in the far north east side in an area where the street names are named after Native American tribes which is an area bounded by Navajo Drive on the north, Helm Road on the south, Sioux Avenue on the east and Kennedy Drive on the west.
+The other troubled area in the village was occurring in the far north east side in an area bounded by Navajo Drive on the north, Helm Road on the south, Sioux Avenue on the east and Kennedy Drive on the west which is part of the older Meadowdale subdivision.
 These two areas experienced the heaviest amount of crime and gang activity.
 One example of vicious gang activity in the Indian name street area, on August 25, 1992, a 30 year man was standing out on the corner of Chippewa Circle and Moccasin Lane when a carload of gang members pulled up and one of them jumped out holding an armrest from the car and began beating the man with the armrest without saying a word, he then got in the car and pulled away according to the news article (Chicago Tribune August 27, 1992).
 In another 1992 incident reported by the Chicago Tribune, a young 18 year old youth who was reported to not be a gang member was shot in the shoulder on Sioux Drive by a gang member named Steve Martinez over a November 1992 weekend and as the victim was recovering and seemingly never called the police, he was spotted on November 23 at a White Hen Pantry located at 109 Kennedy Drive which is right by where the Indian named streets are.
 Martinez and two other gang members and a female driver pulled up to the parking lot and Martinez and the others got out and shouted gang slogans at the man then Martinez shot the man then they all took off.
 Martinez shot the same man twice in the same week which shows how vicious the gang activity and violence was becoming in this part of Carpentersville by 1992 (Chicago Tribune November 25, 1992).

 By 1994, the Fox View apartments became a dangerous place to live as this was the worst year the apartment complex experienced and the worst year the entire village experienced.
 In the summer of that year gang violence erupted over drug turf as a series of shootings began.
 According to a Chicago Tribune article gang members were trying to recruit young youths to help them move drugs by offering to buy the youths gifts, one youth was offered a salary of $50 a month.
 At that time, 95% of the complex was section 8 low income tenants which meant that all tenants were heavily monitored according to the complex manager Ella Penalver; however, much of the gang activity and drug related offenses seem to have been carried out by non-residents that only used the complex to commit crimes such as drug trafficking in the parking lots and when a gang lookout saw police or security they would alert the gang and the gang would move to another parking lot.
 The article talked about a shooting where a carload of gang members pulled up to another group of gang members and opened fire on them, later on the car returned and the driver was arrested and ended up being from Bellwood, which shows that outsiders were coming in and causing violence as well (Chicago Tribune Joseph Sjostrom July 2, 1994).